how to help someone with depression and anxiety

 - Research and recommend resources for frustration help.

-- Patient may be disabled for some reason, accompany them for treatment even if they insist, they can manage.
+- the patient is disabled for some reason, accompany them for treatment even if they insist, they can manage.
 They will eventually appreciate your presence for moral support if nothing else.

-- The patient may too young to give their medical history or discuss their initial history with the doctor.
+- patient is too young to give their medical history or discuss their initial history with the doctor.
 Be resent to act as a go between for the patient and the doctor.

-- If the depression has got so severe that you fear suicide, intervene immediately and have the patient institutionalized.
+- the depression has gotten so severe that you fear suicide, intervene immediately and have the patient institutionalized.

-- uncooperative and refuses to be treated.
-Rally friends and family to help you convince the patient to seek depression help.
+- patient is uncooperative and refuses to be treated, rally friends and family to help you convince the patient to seek depression help.